pirelaurent/p5_animationFramework/chap2-scenario.md

 #### an internal generator without parameter using this
 For traffic_4 the idea is : "why still using a parameter as we know we are in the object ?"
-A modified generator script, without parameter, uses *this* as the destination of actions in place of the previous *oneTrafficLight* variable:
+A modified generator script *_internalEuropeanScript_()*, without parameter, uses *this* as the destination of actions in place of the previous *oneTrafficLight* variable:
 ```javascript
   * _internalEuropeanScript_() {
         this.config.active = true; // was oneTrafficLight.config.active = true;